-- 49. As provided in the notification dated 26.3.2001, the interest on working capital shall cover: - (a) Operation and maintenance expenses (cash) for one month; - (b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
-Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and - (c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%. - 50.
-The petitioner has claimed the maintenance spares on the basis of maintenance spares claimed in the petition for the previous tariff setting, escalating the same @ 6% p.a. for the years 2001-02 to 2003-04 and deducting the 1/5th of the initial capitalized spares therefrom.
+- 48. As provided in the notification dated 26.3.2001, the interest on working capital shall cover: - (a) Operation and maintenance expenses (cash) for one month; - (b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
+Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and - (c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%. - 49.
+The petitioner has claimed the maintenance spares on the basis of maintenance spares allowed in Ministry of Power for the year 1997-98 escalating the same as per weighted price index taking into account 60% of weightage for WPI & 40% of CPI and @ 6% p.a. for the years 2001-02 to 2003-04 and deducting the 1/5th of the initial capitalized spares therefrom.